-Standing left to right: Environmentalists Amber Terhune, Elizabeth Schultz, Randy Pease, Director Elizabeth Swearingen, Environmentalists Jennifer Warner, Andrew Miller and Bob Smith.
-Not pictured, Terry Bayless.
+Front Row (left to right): Environmentalist Bob Smith, Director Elizabeth Swearingen, and Environmentalist Andrew Miller.
+Not pictured, Environmentalist Terry Bayless.

 The food service program is the largest of the environmental programs at the health department.
 The responsibility of insuring the food safety at our restaurants is an immense task.
-Six full-time and one part-time environmental health specialists and an environmental health intern devoted significant time resources to routine and follow-up inspections.
+Seven full-time and one part-time environmental health specialists and an environmental health intern devoted significant time resources to routine and follow-up inspections.

-In 2019, one thousand four hundred twenty-three food facility inspection were conducted.
-Of that number one hundred fifteen were from temporary permits, mobile facilities and the county fair.
-Additional food services included consultations, pre-construction/pre-opening inspections, and plan review of new food establishments in Johnson County.
+In 2021, one thousand one hundred food facility inspections were done.
+Additional food services provided included consultations, pre-construction/pre-opening inspections, and plan review of new food establishments in Johnson County.
 Food complaints and food borne illnesses were also tracked within the county.
 Food facilities with poor track records were brought into the office for administrative hearings and corrective action plans for improvement in those facilities were created.